Paleogene: Eocene

-The Eocene is the second series/epoch of the Paleogene, and lasted from 56.0 Ma to 33.9 Ma.
-It is divided into four stages: the Ypresian 56.0 Ma to 47.8 Ma; Lutetian 47.8 Ma to 41.2 Ma; Bartonian 41.2 Ma to 37.71 Ma; and, Priabonian 37.71 Ma to 33.9 Ma.
+The Eocene is the second epoch of the Paleogene, and lasted from 56.0 to 33.9 Ma.
+It is divided into four stages: the Ypresian 56.0 to 47.8 Ma; Lutetian 47.8 to 41.2 Ma; Bartonian 41.2 to 37.71 Ma; and, Priabonian 37.71 to 33.9 Ma.
 The GSSP for the base of the Eocene is at Dababiya, near Luxor, Egypt and is marked by the start of a significant variation in global carbon isotope ratios, produced by a major period of global warming.
-The change in climate was due to a rapid release of frozen methane clathrates from seafloor sediments at the beginning of the Paleocene-Eocene thermal maximum (PETM).
+The change in climate was due to a rapid release of frozen methane clathrates from seafloor sediments at the beginning of the Paleocene–Eocene thermal maximum (PETM).

 Oligocene

-The Oligocene is the third and youngest series/epoch of the Paleogene, and lasted from 33.9 Ma to 23.03 Ma.
-It is divided into two stages: the Rupelian 33.9 Ma to 27.82 Ma; and, Chattian 27.82 - 23.03 Ma.
+The Oligocene is the third and youngest epoch of the Paleogene, and lasted from 33.9 Ma to 23.03 Ma.
+It is divided into two stages: the Rupelian (33.9 to 27.82 Ma) and Chattian (27.82 to 23.03 Ma).
 The GSSP for the base of the Oligocene is at Massignano, near Ancona, Italy.
-The extinction of the hantkeninid planktonic foraminifera is the key marker for the Eocene-Oligocene boundary, which was a time of climate cooling that led to widespread changes in fauna and flora.
+The extinction of the hantkeninid planktonic foraminifera is the key marker for the Eocene–Oligocene boundary, which was a time of climate cooling that led to widespread changes in fauna and flora.

 Palaeogeography

-The final stages of the breakup of Pangaea occurred during the Paleogene as Atlantic Ocean rifting and seafloor spreading extended northwards, separating the North America and Eurasian plates, and Australia and South America rifted from Antarctica, opening the Southern Ocean.
+The final stages of the breakup of Pangaea occurred during the Paleogene as rifting of the Atlantic Ocean and seafloor spreading extended northwards, separating the North American and Eurasian plates, and Australia and South America rifted from Antarctica, opening the Southern Ocean.
 Africa and India collided with Eurasia forming the Alpine-Himalayan mountain chains and the western margin of the Pacific plate changed from a divergent to convergent plate boundary.